gustavo-diaz/statworkshop/README.md

-# NU Political Science R Workshop
+# NU Political Science Statistical Computing Workshop
-These are the source materials for the year-long R workshop.
+These are the source materials for the year-long statistical computing workshop.